AutoParams/AutoParams/README.md

 ### `@Fixed` annotation

-You can freeze the generated argument to the type with `@Fixed` annotation. `@AutoSource` reuses the argument of the parameter decorated with `@Fixed` annotation for subsequent value generation.
+You can freeze the generated argument to the type with the `@Fixed` annotation. `@AutoSource` reuses the argument of the parameter decorated with the `@Fixed` annotation for subsequent value generation.

 ```java
 class ValueContainer {